69Hrdy420/PacMan/README.md

 I created this to improve certain skills - for example I tried to implement inheritance, also tried to play sets, maps and sfml in general.
 I didnt try to do everything the most efficient way.
 Sometimes I even experimented with few things just to see if they would work.

+It is also my first bigger project so if I would write this again, I would organize the code a bit differently.

 The project is not finished, because it took me a bit longer, then I expected and I want to have something that I can show right now.
 However I think it presentable at this point.

 ---------------------------------------------------------------------------